August 10, 2016

 A Close Look at a Slug's Rasping Radula

 The only way to truly appreciate the microscopic teeth of the radula is to look at them under a microscope.
-To do this, Ole Willadsen, another Glendale Community College intern at NHM, dissected out the radula from a non-native slug found on Sunset Boulevard.
+To do this, Ole Willadsen, another Glendale Community College intern at NHMLA, dissected out the radula from a non-native slug found on Sunset Boulevard.

 Limacus sp., non-native slug found in Los Angeles by Cedric Lee.